 After settling into our room, we strolled around the common areas to familiarize ourselves with the inn.
 There are three floors that each have guest rooms and different types of common areas.
-We were on the main floor with the entry, dining areas, laundry and front desk.
-The bottom floor is made up of guest rooms, tv room, plus a game area with a pool table and foosball game.
-The upper floor has guest rooms, sitting areas, a tv room and board game/library nook.
+We were on the main floor with the entry, dining areas, laundry, and front desk.
+The bottom floor is made up of guest rooms, a tv room, plus a game area with a pool table and foosball game.
+The upper floor has guest rooms, sitting areas, a tv room, and a board game/library nook.

 Exploring all the unique little touches was fun and we got to discover what makes the inn so charming.
 It was easy to understand why guests stay year after year.

-I love the tie in to local businesses.
+I love the tie-in with local businesses.
 Local products are for sale in the lobby and the inn uses soap and room spray from Simply Eden.
 It was a nice touch to be able to try the soap and spray before buying.
 I really liked the smell and feel of the soap and will likely order from Simply Eden in the future.

 We were heading back to the inn when some lights caught our eye on the hill, we quickly realized we were looking at Nordic Valley Ski Resort.
 Nordic Valley is quite tiny and we wondered how it compares in size to our hometown resort, Perfect North Slopes, in Lawrenceburg, Indiana.